As soon as someone like Dick Smith or Bob Carr suggests that immigration is too high, there is an outcry from some quarters.

 We need to explain why house prices have risen throughout Australia and why Sydney and Melbourne house prices seem to be out of control.

 The main influence is interest rates.
 People will pay what they can afford.
 As interest rates have consistently gone down house prices have gone up.
-However, even though the home buyer can afford to repay larger loans with lower interest, the size of the required deposit rises out of proportion and the consistent growth in home prices has made getting a deposit is blocking out some new home buyers.
+However, even though the home buyer can afford to repay larger loans with lower interest, the size of the required deposit rises out of proportion and the consistent growth in home prices has meant getting a deposit is blocking out many new home buyers.

 The second influence is population growth.
 With a static population house prices would settle at some fixed standard and would move pretty much in fixed ratio with incomes.
 With population growth comes competition for the existing stock of houses.
 Not only is the population of Sydney and Melbourne rising but there is a change in the demographic.
 Home ownership is important to new immigrants from Asia, and not just one home but several.
 Some young immigrants from China came here as the children of wealthy Chinese.
 They have resources behind them and a desire to have the best.
 They also have resources to overcome the deposit gap.